sabrinacamp2/Non-Terra-GCP/Notes/Accessing Jupyter notebooks running in a GCP VM in a more secure way.md

 # Accessing Jupyter notebooks running in a GCP VM in a more secure way

 ### TL;DR
+You only have to follow these steps once.
 - [Clone this repository](#clone).
-- If you set up your VM using the docs in this repository, [these are your new quickstart steps](#revised-quickstart).
 - [Remove unsafe settings.](#unsafe-settings)
 - [Allow your VM to send traffic out to the internet, e.g. access websites, APIs.](#allow-internet)
+New quickstart steps, use this every time you access your VM.
+- If you set up your VM using the docs in this repository, [these are your new quickstart steps](#revised-quickstart).
 ### What's the problem?
 - The way we access our Jupyter notebooks running in the VM is by navigating to the VM's associated external IP address and the port number (e.g. `external_ip:8080`).
 We created a firewall rule to allow access to this port.
 When setting up this firewall rule, we allowed _any public IP address_ can connect to `external_ip:8080`. **Allowing any public IP to access the port increases the risk of brute-force attacks, where attackers might try to guess your credentials (Jupyter notebook password or token).**
 	- Note: Ports like 8080 and 5000 are commonly used for web applications, making it easier for someone to guess the port and potentially access the notebook.